Phonometrica¶

 Project management: organize files into projects with extensible metadata (properties).

-Sound visualization and analysis: visualize waveforms, spectrograms, pitch tracks, formant tracks, intensity curves, spectral slices, and spectral moments.
+Sound visualization and analysis: visualize waveforms, spectrograms, pitch tracks, glottal pulses, formant tracks, intensity curves, spectral slices.

 Sound annotation: create and edit multi-layer annotations based on annotation graphs; import and export Praat TextGrids.